Mortgage Payoff Calculator – See How Extra Payments Cut Your Loan Term

 🔄 Refinancing Considerations

-Refinancing can help you pay off your mortgage faster:
+Refinancing can help you pay off your mortgage faster in the right circumstances:

 • Lower Interest Rate: Reduce your rate to save on total interest

-• Shorter Term: Refinance from 30-year to 15-year mortgage
+• Shorter Term: Refinance from a 30-year to a 15-year mortgage

 • Break-Even Point: Calculate when refinancing costs are recovered

-• Closing Costs: Factor in 2-5% of loan amount for refinancing fees
+• Closing Costs: Factor in 2–5% of the loan amount for refinancing fees

 ⚠️ Important Considerations